robisim74/angular-l10n/doc/spec.md

 where `language` is the two-letter or three-letter code of the new language (ISO 639).

 ### <a name="3.3"/>3.3 Third scenario: you need to translate messages, dates and numbers
-Unlike what said for messages in the [Second scenario](#3.2), use the following code in the body of constructor of the route component:
+Unlike what said for messages in the [Second scenario](#3.2), use the following code in the body of constructor of the bootstrap component:
 ```TypeScript
 // Adds a new language (ISO 639 two-letter or three-letter code).
 this.locale.addLanguage('en');